xRoier/SCPSL-Translations/.github/pull_request_template.md

 - [ ] I have ran `EncodingNormalizer.exe` on my changed files before commiting
    -  (Exception to this is when edits has __only__ been made in-browser.
 If this is the case, also check this box.)
 - [ ] I have made sure that I'm **not** submitting a duplicate translation
-- [ ] I have made sure to **not** included any advertisements/pointers to non-game stuff other than author in the folder name
+- [ ] I have made sure to **not** included any advertisements/pointers to non-game stuff other than the translation author in the credits file
 - [ ] I have made sure to label my translation folder by [Microsoft Language Tag Standards](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-lcid/a9eac961-e77d-41a6-90a5-ce1a8b0cdb9c)
    - Only in cases of **new** translations (Can be tested [Here](https://rextester.com/WDXPS97501)).
 Also check this box if the change is **not** a new translation